 Sometimes college can really bring you down.
 It is more rigorous academically and it is such a different lifestyle than anything else you’ve experienced.
+Trying to find cheap college textbooks is a whole process, before they just got handed to you.
 So, you have to involve yourself in other things.
 So much of college is about being social and being active and getting involved.

 Studying is important, but it is not the only thing you’ll be doing.

 Hmmm.
 Rory may not be the best example for getting out and doing other things.
 But you should!